wolfadex/blog/_posts/2020-04-20-framework-agnostic-localization.md

 tags: web development localization
 ---

+[Updated on 2020-05-08: Changed example to match current release.]

 Across my various web projects, adding localization has always required learning how to use my current framework's popular localization library.
 It was always frustrating having to learn a new library to get the same localization files on the screen.
 I assumed I was the only one having this problem so I went about my work accepting it as fact.
 Recently though I began hearing of others having the same struggle, and it finally came to me.
 Web components!

 At the same time I was also reading about [Fluent](https://projectfluent.org/), a more modern approach to localization.